Latimerias/portfolio/_posts/2023-08-07-Karma-Guide.md

         examples of imaketx

-        NOTE: bug with imaketx not performing color transforms when exporting to .rat, only when to .exr.
-(SESI #140312)

         imaketx "diffuse_srgb_texture.png" --colormanagement=ocio --colorconvert srgb_texture acescg  "diffuse_acescg.rat"

 This is straightforward except for the --colorconvert arguments because you cannot pass in something like Utility-sRGB-Texture which you are used to seeing.
 The argument you actually want to pass in for Utility-sRGB-Texture is srgb_texture.
 You can find this through the .OCIO config file and will see that color spaces have a property called **aliases** that contains a list of alternative names.
 You will want the one that is no special characters, spaces or caps.
 You can also drop down an **OCIO transform vop** to see the list of all ocio color space names and aliases.